gemography/developers-blog/_posts/2019-05-27-interview-hacks-for-your-next-tech-job.md

 Based on our experience interviewing 1000+ engineers and collaborating with tech startups from all over the world, both small and large, we've compiled a list of common mistakes that engineers end up making, ways to avoid making them and what you can do instead to ace your next tech interview.

-Join us this **Saturday, June 1st 2019 at 4:30 PM (UTC)** for a discussion with United Remote Co-founder and VP of Engineering **Zack Braksa** around "Interview Hacks for Your Next Tech Job"
+Join us this **Saturday, June 1st 2019 at 4:30 PM (UTC)** for a discussion with United Remote Co-founder and VP of Engineering **Zack Braksa** around "Interview Hacks for Your Next Tech Job".

 This particular webinar is invite-only (sorry about that).
 But we really value having a conversation with all attendees, answer their questions and get to know their background.

 [You can apply to attend the webinar over here](https://unitedremote.typeform.com/to/H2TB9g)

-For any inquiries prior to the webinar, please reach out to zack[at]unitedremote[dot]com
+For any questions or feedback prior to the webinar, please reach out to zack[at]unitedremote[dot]com